Treatment FOCUS: A 15th Century Book of Hours

 The first books of hours were exclusive to nobility and ornately decorated, featuring illustrations of bible figures and local saints.
 Illuminated borders adorned texts and the beginning capital letters of each prayer were often individually embellished.
 As cities grew and literacy rates rose, these prayer books became gradually more standardized and readily available to the public.

-This particular copy, belonging to West Liberty University's Elbin Library in Liberty, West Virginia, was printed around 1480.
+This particular copy, belonging to West Liberty University's Elbin Library in West Liberty, West Virginia, was printed around 1480.
 The volume arrived at CCAHA’s lab with a number of structural issues.
 The sewing was broken in a few areas; there were full to partial splits scattered throughout the bookblock; the adhesive consolidation and leather over the spine was desiccated and deteriorating; and the boards were loosely attached.
 The parchment leaves and the media were in good condition overall.

 Book Conservator Amber Hares began by creating a collation diagram of the sewing and quire structure.
 The volume was then disassembled.
 The spine leather was faced with mulberry paper and hydroxypropyl cellulose (Klucel G) and carefully lifted away from the spine of the bookblock; the boards were released from the bookblock; and the leaves were separated from each other.